Fuzzypyro/chaterm/README.md

 # chaterm
-Chaterm is an AI-driven command line companion that effortlessly interprets natural language input, streamlining system administration tasks and revolutionizing the way you interact with your computer.
+An interactive AI-powered command line companion that bridges the gap between natural language and terminal commands.
+Seamlessly communicate with your computer using conversational input, while Chaterm efficiently translates your requests into executable commands.
+With built-in command bypass mode and intelligent chat mode, Chaterm offers a dynamic, user-friendly experience that streamlines system administration and enhances productivity.
+Say goodbye to memorizing complex syntax and welcome the future of command line interaction with Chaterm!